 JEL-codes: H32, H55, J26, J65

+(Tentative) Abstract.
 We investigate the effects of performance pay (PP) on individual wage growth, within and between-firm earnings inequality, and worker-firm separation, using exhaustive Portuguese linked employer-employee longitudinal data for 1986-2007.
 This is the first economy-wide study in the incentive compensation literature attempting to account for the endogenous compensation policy of firms and for endogenous selection of workers across PP and non-PP firms.
 In our empirical analysis we are able to control for both unobserved worker and unobserved firm specific heterogeneity, and to proxy for the firm’s costs of switching across PP and non-PP regimes.
 Inter alia, emphasis is placed on the determinants, effects, and dynamics of managerial incentive pay and turnover.
 We rationalize our findings by means of an extended Lemieux, MacLeod and Parent (2009, QJE) model.

-Published Dissertations & Reports
+Published Dissertations & Scientific Reports

 Quantile Regression: Overview and Selected Applications, Ad-Astra Journal (Young Romanian Scientists’ Journal), Vol. 4, 2005